Musk helping restore Tongan internet; virus outbreak growing

 New Zealand politician Dr. Shane Reti wrote to Musk asking him to help provide a Starlink connection.
 After the reports from Fiji emerged, Reti tweeted: “Very pleased.
 Elon Musk providing satellite to Tonga.”

-Meanwhile Samiuela Fonua, the chairperson at Tonga Cable Ltd., the state-owned company that owns the crucial undersea cable, told The Associated Press on Wednesday that repairs to the cable might not be completed until the end of next week.
+Meanwhile Samiuela Fonua, the chairperson at Tonga Cable Ltd., the state-owned company that owns the crucial undersea cable, told the AP that repairs to the cable might not be completed until the end of next week.

 Fonua said the good news was that the crew aboard the repair ship CS Reliance had managed to locate both ends of the damaged cable.
 The bad news, he said, was the damage was extensive and his company didn’t have enough cable aboard the ship to replace a mangled section of more than 80 kilometers (50 miles).